“55 Miles To The Gas Pump” by Annie Proulx is a concise retelling of “Bluebeard“ in a remote, rural American setting.

 This is more vignette than story.
 A vignette with a punch line.
 At least, that’s how it feels at first glance.
 But brief as it is, does this ‘vignette’ actually have a full story structure?
 Sure enough, it does.

 This is a story about Mrs Croom.
-Her weakness is that she has a husband who is up to things she knows nothing about.
+Her shortcoming is that she has a husband who is up to things she knows nothing about.
 Presumably she is able to turn a blind eye, somewhat.
-Annie Proulx doesn’t go into any of this — Mrs Croom’s weaknesses are assumed.
-We can only imagine what sort of life a woman must lead if she sort of kind of knows her husband is the local mass murderer.
+Annie Proulx doesn’t go into any of this — Mrs Croom’s shortcomings are assumed.
+We can only imagine what sort of life a woman must lead if she sort-of-kind-of knows her husband is the local mass murderer.
+Good at burying her head in the sand, I’d say.

 After her husband flings himself to his death over a cliff and into the surf below, Mrs Croom ‘whets to her desire’ to know what’s behind the padlocked doors in her own house.